scalawithcats/scala-with-cats/src/pages/types/views.typ

 == Sets and Constraints <sec:types:views>

 What is a type?
-One way of answering this question quickly veers into mathematics and philosophy.
+Here we'll address this question from the programmer's perspective, but I want to note that there is a subfield within mathematics and philosophy known as type theory.
 There are some references in the conclusions if you want to follow that direction.
-Here we'll answer this question from the programmer's perspective.

-The most common perspective is that types are sets of values.
+The most common view is that types define a set of values.
-This is the extensional view,
-as we are defining all the elements that make up the set.
-For example, an `Int` in Scala is 32-bits and as such can represent one of 4,294,967,296 possible values.
+For example, an `Int` in Scala is 32-bits, and as such defines a set of 4,294,967,296 possible values.
-This view is focused on representation, as it ultimately boils down to specifying the in-memory layout of a type, and hence the information needed to enumerate all the possible values of the type.

-When we think of types in terms of how data is represented we are working with the information the compiler needs to allocate memory for values, and to generate instructions that operate on those values.
-If we are working with a relatively inexpressive type system, such as the C type system, it's easy to see types as nothing more than busy work to make the compiler happy.
+When we define a type by enumerating all the possible values of that type, we are working with an extensional definition.
+This is a natural approach to take, not least because we need to tell the programming language how to represent values in memory, and the extensional view provides this.

-The extensional view doesn't provide any *encapsulation* or *information hiding*.
+The extensional view, however, doesn't provide any *encapsulation* or *information hiding*.
 Knowing the representation can be a problem when that integer represents, say, an index into an array, or an age, or a timestamp.
 In these cases we have access to a whole range of operations that aren't meaningful on the data.
 For example, neither indices nor ages can be negated, but nonetheless we can negate any index or age that is represented as an `Int`.
+Similarly, we can perform bitwise operations on machine integers, but this is not semantically meaningful for, say, a timestamp.
 Furthermore, as we'll see in @sec:indexed-types, it can be useful to have types that have no representation, which the extensional view doesn't have much to say about.